Planning a visit to Japan in October? Here are some fun things to do in Japan in October.

 I will say if you plan to stay in Kyoto in October, you may attend this feast to experience the tradition of Japan.

-5. Be A Part of The Kochia Carnival
+Attend The Kochia Carnival

 One of the nice places to visit in October is Hitachi Seaside Park, situated in Ibaraki Prefecture.